harryzhou2000/DNDSR/docs/Variational_Reconstruction.md

 where
 - $w_g$ is Geometric Weight, which could well be dimensioned.
 An original choice is to use $w_g=S_f^{-1}$, where $S_f$ is area of $f$.
 - $w_d$ is Derivative Weight, which is defined to be *dimensionless* here.
-- $\mathcal{D}_p u$ is a tensor-like (covariance only in linear transformation of space from , no curvilinear) variable representing the derivatives of $u$ , for example, the Cartesian components:
+- $\mathcal{D}_p u$ is a tensor-like (covariance only in linear transformation of space from, no curvilinear) variable representing the derivatives of $u$ , for example, the Cartesian components:
 $$
 [\mathcal{D}_3 u]_{ijk}
 \equiv